Saigirish915/flappy-python/README.md

-python pygame module for building this project "flappy bird"
+python pygame module for building this project "flappy bird"...!